VyshL/ArogyPath/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Contact
-For any inquiries or feedback, please reach out to [your email].
+For any inquiries or feedback, please reach out to eduruvysali2006@gmail.com